 - It provides banking services to other banks, the U.S. government, and foreign banks.

-The Federal Reserve has several monetary policy tools that it uses to impact the economy.
+The Federal Reserve has several monetary policy tools that it uses to affect the economy:

-- Money supply: Adjusting the money supply allows the Fed to manage inflation and impact the unemployment rate.
+- Money supply: Adjusting the money supply allows the Fed to manage inflation and influence the unemployment rate.

 Business Influences on the Economy

 There is another major influencer that is not part of the government: financial markets on Wall Street.
-The behavior of traders, investors, and managers in financial markets impact the broader economy.
+The behavior of traders, investors, and managers in financial markets affect the broader economy.

-How Wall Street Impacted the Economy: The Great Recession
+How Wall Street Affected the Economy: The Great Recession

-Bubbles and collapses in the financial, stock, and housing markets can impact the overall economy, causing recessions and depressions.
+Bubbles and collapses in the financial, stock, and housing markets can affect the overall economy, causing recessions and depressions.